AKapran8/anime-store-frontend/README.md

 5. Download second part of application https://github.com/AKapran8/anime-store-backend

 # start
-use this command in your terminal `ng run start`
+1. Use this command in your terminal `npm run start`
+2. Don't forget to start backend part of the application (use `npm run start:server` )